sybrew/the-seo-framework/readme.txt

 		* [Simple Sitemap](https://wordpress.org/plugins/simple-sitemap/) is no longer detected as a conflicting sitemap plugin.
 		* [NextScripts Snap](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) is no longer detected as a conflicting Open Graph plugin, they now inform you about this.
 		* TODO Odd database call on front-end looking for image... while custom is set...?
+		* When an empty description is supplied, the counter will now display `0` instead of nothing.

 * **For translators:**
 	* **Added:**
 		* "Homepage SEO Settings"
-			* Location: In-post SEO Settings metabox title, when editing the home page.
+			* Location: In-post SEO Settings meta box title, when editing the home page.
 		* "The previous sitemap timestamp settings have been converted into new global timestamp settings."
 			* Location: Upgrade notification.
+		* "Author Info"
+			* Location: User profile edit page.
+		* "Authors can override this option on their profile page."
+			* Location: SEO Settings -> Social Meta Box -> Twitter Tab
+			* Location: SEO Settings -> Social Meta Box -> Facebook Tab
 	* **Changed:**
 		* "The Open Directory Project and the Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave these options checked."
 			* Now is: "The Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave the option checked."